Have you’ve ever wondered if cholesterol is good or bad? Or confused about what foods are good for cholesterol?

 A small bowl of blueberries constantly eaten over time increases HDL cholesterol levels by almost 10%.
 This is due to its anthocyanin content according to a study in The American Journal of Clinical Nutrition.

-Contrary to popular beliefs, eggs are a great source of good cholesterol.
+Contrary to popular belief, eggs are a great source of good cholesterol.

 Dates contain a complete mix of vitamins, minerals, and fibers.
 This fruit makes it a top choice for increasing those good cholesterol levels.